The Red Night

 The Squats

-Small square buildings on the city’s edge were once the grand idea of the city to house newcomers as they settled in the city for jobs.
+Small square buildings on the Kowal’s edge were once the grand idea of the city to house newcomers as they settled in the city for jobs.
 Once they had earned some cash, these newcomers would move to another ward.
-As the city declined, this became a section of town that was neglected and forgotten.
-The Tower did not ever tax these dwellings, so they grew and became a ward in their own right.
+As the city declined, this section of town became neglected and forgotten.
+The Duke in the Walled Tower never taxed these dwellings, so they grew and became a ward in their own right.
 Now people live here to avoid the taxes and oversight of the other wards.

 The Star of Lost Love